Real Estate #Featured articles

-New Foreign Buyer and Anti-Flipping Laws in Canada
+Foreign Buyer Ban and Anti-Flipping Rules in Canada

-New Foreign Buyer and Anti-Flipping Laws in Canada
+Foreign Buyer Ban and Anti-Flipping Rules in Canada

 Table of contents

 Home prices in Canada have skyrocketed, particularly in large cities like Toronto and Vancouver, leaving Canadians scrambling to find affordable places to live.
-In response, the Canadian government has launched several initiatives to create more accessible and affordable housing solutions – taking a unique approach to addressing this pressing issue, including a foreign buyer ban and anti-flipping laws.
+In response, the Canadian government launched several initiatives, including anti-flipping tax rules and a foreign buyer ban, to create more accessible and affordable housing solutions and address the pressing issue of housing affordability.

 Best Mortgage Rates